Anomalous partially hyperbolic diffeomorphisms III: abundance and incoherence: Introduction

 In Theorem~\ref{t.transverse}, the tori will be transverse to the flow.
 In Theorem~\ref{t.geodesic} the Anosov flow will be a geodesic flow and we will perform Dehn twist along tori over closed geodesics: these tori are not transverse to the geodesic flow, but they are \emph{Birkhoff sections} for the flow.

-These cases already appear in \cite{BGP}, where we defined these two kinds of Dehn twists, the ones associated to a transverse torus\footnote{These also appear in a simplified setting in \cite{BPP}.} or the projectivization of a Dehn twist along a geodesic on a surface, considered as a diffeomorphism of its unit tangent bundle.
+These two cases already appear in \cite{BGP}.
 The novelty here is that we are able to compose an arbitrary number of such Dehn twists, and that this involves a conceptual understanding of the mechanism underlying the examples in \cite{BPP,BGP}.
 Note that a priori the mapping classes which admit partially hyperbolic representatives do not form a subgroup of $\cM(M)$ (\eg when $M= \TT^3$, it is not a subgroup).
-In the two settings described above, this paper exhibits infinite subgroups of $\cM(M)$ so that each element admits partially hyperbolic representative.
+In both settings described above, this paper exhibits infinite subgroups of $\cM(M)$ such that each element admits a partially hyperbolic representative.

-The abundance of examples has allowed us to understand better the partially hyperbolic structure in certain situations and in that way provided the first examples of transitive partially hyperbolic diffeomorphisms with one dimensional center which are not dynamically coherent (in particular, disproving some conjectures in the field~\cite{HHU2,CHHU}).
-Moreover, these examples can be chosen to be stably ergodic, robustly transitive and absolutely partially hyperbolic.
-Dynamically incoherent examples with one dimensional center were already known (see \cite{HHU2}) but those examples had attracting tori (in particular these examples are non-transitive) and could not be absolutely partially hyperbolic (c.f. \cite{BBI-coherence,HP}).